Bougainville

 Security guard service is supported by multiple listing remarks, including direct phrases like 'including a security guard' and 'Maintenance fee includes ...
 Security Patrol.'
 About 3+ listings explicitly mention it, and the current MLS checkbox appears on 6/20 listings, so this looks like a real building amenity rather than an agent mistake.

-There is strong direct evidence of security patrol/service in the remarks.
-Some listings mention a security guard, and others specifically say the maintenance fee includes security patrol.
+There is direct evidence of security patrol in the remarks.
+Multiple listings mention Security Patrol in the maintenance fee and also reference a security guard, confirming active patrol/service.

 No analysis available